 - b.
-Encroachment permits must be obtained from the Kentucky Transportation Cabinet. - c.
-The property owner/developer must obtain approval of a detailed plan for screening (buffering/landscaping) as described in Chapter 10 prior to requesting a certificate of occupancy.
+Encroachment permits must be obtained from the Kentucky Department of Transportation, Bureau of Highways. - c.
+The property owner/developer must obtain approval of a detailed plan for screening (buffering/landscaping) as described in Chapter 10 prior to requesting a building permit.
 Such plan shall be implemented prior to occupancy of the site and shall be maintained thereafter. - d.
+A minor plat or legal instrument shall be recorded dedicating right-of-way as shown on the development plan.
+A copy of the recorded instrument shall be submitted to the Division of Planning and Design Services; transmittal of the approved plans to the office responsible for permit issuance will occur only after receipt of said instrument. - e.
 A Tree Preservation Plan in accordance with Chapter 10 of the LDC shall be reviewed and approved prior to obtaining approval for site disturbance. - 5.
-There shall be no outdoor music (live, piped, radio or amplified) or outdoor entertainment or outdoor PA system audible beyond the property line. - 6.
-No idling of trucks shall take place within 200 feet of residential structures.
-No overnight idling of trucks shall be permitted on-site. - 7.
 A certificate of occupancy must be received from the appropriate code enforcement department prior to occupancy of the structure or land for the proposed use.
-All binding elements requiring action and approval must be implemented prior to requesting issuance of the certificate of occupancy, unless specifically waived by the Planning Commission. - 8.
+All binding elements requiring action and approval must be implemented prior to requesting issuance of the certificate of occupancy, unless specifically waived by the Planning Commission. - 6.
+There shall be no outdoor music (live, piped, radio or amplified) or outdoor entertainment or outdoor PA system permitted on the site. - 7.
 The applicant, developer, or property owner shall provide copies of these binding elements to tenants, purchasers, contractors, subcontractors and other parties engaged in development of this site and shall advise them of the content of these binding elements.
 These binding elements shall run with the land and the owner of the property and occupant of the property shall at all times be responsible for compliance with these binding elements.
-At all times during development of the site, the applicant and developer, their heirs, successors; and assignees, contractors, subcontractors, and other parties engaged in development of the site, shall be responsible for compliance with these binding elements.
+At all times during development of the site, the applicant and developer, their heirs, successors; and assignees, contractors, subcontractors, and other parties engaged in development of the site, shall be responsible for compliance with these binding elements. - 8.
+The materials and design of proposed structures shall be substantially the same as depicted in the rendering as presented at the November 6, 2017 Planning Commission meeting. - 9.
+The Owner/Developer will coordinate with the appropriate emergency response agencies to ensure design and operation of gated entrances complies with emergency access gate requirements. - 10.
+The owner/developer will construct a 5X12 foot wide boarding area on Brownsboro Rd.at Crossgate between the sidewalk curve/edge of pavement and install upon it a bench and trash receptacle.
+The owner/developer will maintain the transit stop and empty the trash receptacle on an as needed basis.